-I have this old cookbook of traditional Irish cooking that shares this history of the food culture in Ireland and that is where I started to make this recipe from.
+I have this old cookbook of traditional Irish cooking that shares this history of the food culture in Ireland and that is where I built this recipe from.
 Colcannon is a mixture of cooked mashed potatoes and cabbage, that is then cooked again by frying in butter till browned.

 The book also states that Colcannon would have been most traditionally associated with Hallowe'en, when it is likely to be made with curly kale and would have a ring hidden in it -- predicting marriage during the coming year for the person who found it.
 Just a little fun fact about it for ya!